FMJansen/fmjansen.com/index.md

 # Hej ✨ I’m Floris
 {: .home}

 I’m a designer & developer.
-I care about inclusion, accessibility, privacy and sustainability ❤️ 🌱.
+I care about inclusion, accessibility, privacy and sustainability. ❤️ 🌱 {: .intro}

 ## I wrote about